Local Attention Mechanism: Boosting the Transformer Architecture for Long-Sequence Time Series Forecasting: Transformers for Long Sequence Time-series Forecasting

-Let $a_{i,j}$ and $\hat{a}_{i,j}$ be the attention scores for the original inputs and the permuted inputs, respectively.
-Note that $(P_\pi Q)(P_\pi K)^T = P_\pi Q K^T P_\pi^T$.
-That is, $\hat{a}_{i,j} = a_{\pi(i),\pi(j)}$.
-Thus, the $i$-th row of $\operatorname{FullAttn}(P_\pi Q, P_\pi K, P_\pi V)$ is the vector $\sum_{j = 1}^n a_{\pi(i),\pi(j)} V_{\pi(j)} = \sum_{j = 1}^n a_{\pi(i),j} V_{j}$ as we wanted.
-Finally, we note that $\operatorname{Concat}(P_\pi head_1, \ldots, P_\pi head_h) W^O = P_\pi \operatorname{Concat}( head_1, \ldots, head_h) W^O$, as the tensors $head_1, head_2, \ldots, head_h$ are concatenated on the last dimension and $P_\pi$ permutes the second to last dimension. \end{proof} As we will see in Section~\ref{sec:trans:encoder-decoder}, usually only the last layer of the vanilla transformer is a fully-linear layer; the rest of layers are attention layers with projections acting on the dimension of the characteristics.
+As we will see in Section~\ref{sec:trans:encoder-decoder}, usually only the last layer of the vanilla transformer is a fully-linear layer; the rest of layers are attention layers with projections acting on the dimension of the characteristics.
 Therefore, positional information is only exploited in these last fully-linear layers.
 However, during the repeated application of attention layers positional information is reduced due to the averages carried out in the full attention mechanism.
 This issue is addressed by the implementation of the positional encoding, which aims to minimise this reduction of positional information when applying attention layers.
 However, it seems that, in the case of time series, positional encoding is not enough.
-Indeed, in experiments, on average a vanilla transformer trained for a particular time series produces similar predictions on an original input and a permuted version of this input ~\cite{zeng2023transformers}.
+Indeed, in experiments, on average a vanilla transformer trained for a particular time series produces similar predictions on an original input and a permuted version of this input ~\citep{zeng2023transformers}.